Fantastic Beasts: The Crimes of Grindelwald leaves me questioning so much

 But The Crimes of Grindelwald failed to provide answers to any of the questions I had at the end of the first Fantastic Beasts film.
 Questions I've been wondering about for two whole years now.

-Not only did I feel deprived of the delight that discovery and the resolution of mysteries bring, but the film left me with even more unanswered questions than I started with.
+Not only did I feel deprived of the delight of discovery and the resolution of mysteries, but the film left me with even more unanswered questions than I started with.

 Here are some of the big issues playing on my mind.
 Warning, major spoilers ahead.
-Let's pop in a spoiler warning image to give you a chance to pop out if you haven't seen the movie already.

-Who the holy heck is Credence Barebones?
+Who the holy heck is Credence Barebone?

-All through the film the audience waits patiently to find out who the creepy boy from the religious orphanage in Fantastic Beasts really is.
+All through the film the audience waits patiently to find out who the creepy boy from the anti-witchcraft group in Fantastic Beasts really is.
 Credence (Ezra Miller) is similarly invested in finding out his own origin story -- in fact it's his overwhelming motivation.
-The most likely scenario was that he was the brother of Leta Lestrange (Zoë Kravitz).
+The most likely scenario was that he was Corvus Lestrange, the brother of Leta Lestrange (Zoë Kravitz).

-But then, in a twist ripped straight from a soap opera, we find out that Leta accidentally killed her brother Corvus when she picked up the wrong baby while escaping a sinking boat.
+But then, in a twist ripped straight from a soap opera, we find out that Leta accidentally killed her brother years earlier when she briefly swapped the crying baby Corvus with another child, but could not swap them back before the boat they were on began sinking.

 After Credence chooses to align himself with Gellert Grindelwald (Johnny Depp) at the end of the film, the dark leader drops a truth bomb like the Darth Vader "I am your father" moment at the end of The Empire Strikes Back: Credence is actually Aurelius Dumbledore, the long-lost and never-before-mentioned brother of Albus Dumbledore.

 This is technically possible, and yet it seems unlikely.
 Credence was born in 1904 and Albus was born in 1881.
-To be a Dumbledore, Credence and Albus would at the very least have to share a father in Percival Dumbledore (Albus' mother Kendra was a non-magical muggle).
+To be a Dumbledore, Credence and Albus would at the very least have to share a father in Percival Dumbledore (if not both parents).
 Percival, we know, died in Azkaban sometime after 1890, so if Credence was his son he would have had to be conceived -- and perhaps even born -- inside the wizarding prison.
 A place where the security is not only tight, but terrifying.

 Of course, it might not be true and Credence might not be Albus' brother at all.
 In fact, it feels like this is exactly the kind of lie Grindelwald would tell Credence in order to effectively weaponize him against Dumbledore.

-Grindelwald uses the fact that a phoenix comes to Credence as proof that he is indeed a Dumbledore (Dumbledores and phoenixes have a longstanding magical connection).
-But Grindelwald also just murdered a slew of wizards with blue fire by this point of the film, so how much more effort would it have taken to conjure up a phoenix image while lying through his teeth.
+Grindelwald uses the fact that a phoenix comes to Credence as proof he is indeed a Dumbledore (Dumbledores and phoenixes have a longstanding magical connection).
+But Grindelwald had also just murdered a slew of wizards with blue fire by this point of the film, so how much more effort would it have taken to conjure up a phoenix image while lying through his teeth?

 In conclusion, the jury's still out for now on Credence's true identity.
 Frustrating.